Financial Services · Annex III · Updated 8 May 2026

 Obligations for high-risk financial AI

 High-risk financial AI systems must meet the full requirements of Chapter III: risk management system (Article 9) covering the entire lifecycle, data governance ensuring training data is representative and free of bias (Article 10), technical documentation sufficient for authorities to assess compliance (Article 11), automatic logging of events for traceability (Article 12), transparency to deployers (Article 13), human oversight mechanisms (Article 14), accuracy, robustness, and cybersecurity standards (Article 15), quality management system (Article 17), and registration in the EU database (Article 71).
-Conformity assessments must be completed before August 2, 2026.

 Dual compliance with NYC LL144

 New York financial institutions using AI for employment decisions face dual obligations: LL144 for AEDT bias audits and the EU AI Act for cross-border credit and insurance AI.
 A unified compliance approach can reduce duplication by designing bias assessment methodologies that satisfy both frameworks simultaneously.
+LL144 obligations are unaffected by the Digital Omnibus and continue to apply on the existing schedule.

 Related reading